How Do I Claim a PPI Tax Refund in 2023?

 The best way to check if you paid tax on your PPI payout is to look at your refund statement.
 It should detail if any tax was deducted.
 If you don’t have this paperwork or there isn’t a breakdown on your statement, you can request this from the company that issued the refund.

-Can I Backdate a PPI Tax Claim?
+Could I Have Backdated a PPI Tax Claim?

-How Much Are PPI Tax Refunds Worth?
+How Much Were PPI Tax Refunds Worth?

-How to Claim a PPI Tax Refund
+How to Have Claimed a PPI Tax Refund

 HMRC